 Even a resistor with a small resistance value will prevent a short-circuit.

-Symbols for DC Power Sources in Electric Circuits
+Symbol for DC Power Sources

 We’ve seen that batteries are often depicted as a circle with a positive (+) and negative (-) symbol indicating the positive and negative terminals: